-cotton, dyes, fragrance, rayon fabric, dioxins and furans, pesticide residues,
+cotton, dyes, fragrance, rayon fabric, dioxins and furans, pesticide residues, bisphenol A

-A menstrual pad, or simply pad, is an absorbent item we pad, is an absorbent item worn by women in their underwear when menstruating, bleeding after giving birth, recovering from gynaecologic surgery, experiencing a miscarriage or abortion, or in any other situation where it is necessary to absorb a flow of blood from the vagins.
+A menstrual pad, or simply pad, is an absorbent item we pad, is an absorbent item worm by women in their underwaar when menstruating, bleeding after giving birth, recovering from gynaecologic surgery, experiencing a miscarriage or abortion, or in any other situation where it is necessary to absorb a flow of blood from the vagins. orn

-They aren't made of cotton.

-They are bleached with cotton in order to make them appear extremely white.

-Reusable options are healthier
+-They aren't made of cotton. -They are bleached with cotton in order to make them appear extremely white. -Reusable options are healthier